Lone Wolf Boss

 - Validar in Fire Emblem Awakening is a strange case.
 He's fought while Mad King Gangrel is the current Arc Villain and seems to have no connections to him.
 However, Validar is actually The Heavy of the game in reality and Gangrel is just a Disc One Final Boss, and while this is obvious to the player from the start, the characters in-game don't know this yet.
 So serves this role early on before becoming much more important later.

-- Most of the enemies in the Baldur's Gate games have nothing to do with the main enemy, being interested in you because of who you are or just having their own plans you wander into.
+- Most of the enemies in the Baldur's Gate games, especially the second one, have nothing to do with the main enemy, being interested in you because of who you are or just having their own plans you wander into.

 - Your rivals in Pokémon.
 They're not allied at all with the villainous team that are the main big bads of the game, but they challenge you anyway to test their strength.
 Sometimes they serve as the True Final Boss after the main villains are dealt with, but not always.